 Raman Maharishi (1879–1950) was a true sage of deep spirituality.
 He renounced everything to lead the life of an ascetic in Arunachala Hill, South India.
 His quest in which he asked “Who am I?” encouraged many devotees from far and wide to come to him.
 He was a man of few words and guided others by mystical communications.

 Sadhu T. L. Vaswani (1879–1966) was a saint of sterling spiritual height.
 He founded his humble cottage in Pune, India, after the partition of India.
 He propagated simple and truthful living and taught his devotees to render service to the poor and needy.
 He even cared for animals and birds.
-Dada Jashan Vaswani (1918–), who has been hailed as spiritual master par excellence, is the current head of this mission.
-He has traveled extensively to all parts of the world, meeting devotees, conducting spiritual retreats, giving public discourses, and offering programs on TV.
-He is the author of many popular religious books.
+Dada Jashan Vaswani (1918–2018), who has been hailed as spiritual master par excellence, was the last head of this mission.
+He had traveled extensively to all parts of the world, meeting devotees, conducting spiritual retreats, giving public discourses, and offering programs on TV.
+He was the author of many popular religious books.

 Essentially the British rule, despite the harmful and detrimental effects that it brought, also generated the fresh air of social reform in Hindu society.
 As the colonial rule was first established in Bengal, the maximum impact of the new wave also became more visible there.
 The literacy spread by leaps and bounds; old, sick customs like the ill treatment of women, especially widows, were squarely challenged.
 The Murti Puja (idol worship), which had become an integral part of Hindu religion, after the Puranic times, too came under serious opposition in this reform movement.
 In another corner of the country during the same period, the Swaminarayan Sanstha was born, professing many reforms aimed at eradicating the evils of the caste system, uplifting the poor etc., but highly promoting the temple culture, including Murti Puja.
 Thus, Hinduism has simultaneously accepted different, rather even opposite viewpoints, without any bloodshed and violence.
 It would not be uncommon for members of one family living under one roof to profess different sects without any tension or conflict.
 Soon, another organization Radha Swami Satsang came on the scene; it stressed on prayers, devotion to God, service of the needy and weaning from the use of meat and alcohol.
 This Sanstha also downplayed the rituals and Murti Puja.